 - Failover in progress: A failure was detected on the primary node and a failover to standby was initiated.
-This state will transition into Creating standby once failover to the standby node is completed, and the standby becomes the new primary.
+This state transitions into Creating standby once failover to the standby node is completed, and the standby becomes the new primary.

 - Creating standby: The previous standby was promoted to primary, and a new standby is being created for it.
-When the new secondary is ready, this state will transition into Replication in progress.
+When the new secondary is ready, this state transitions into Replication in progress.

 - Replication in progress: The new standby node is provisioned and data synchronization is in progress.
-Once all data is replicated to the new standby, synchronous replication will be enabled between the primary and standby nodes, and the nodes' state will transition back to Healthy.
+Once all data is replicated to the new standby, synchronous replication is enabled between the primary and standby nodes, and the nodes' state transitions back to Healthy.

 - No: HA isn't enabled on this node.